I move amendment No. 1:

 On 1 March 2017, the former Taoiseach, Deputy Enda Kenny, said in Dáil Éireann, "I now wish formally to recognise Travellers as a distinct ethnic group within the Irish nation."
 In that same speech, the then Taoiseach acknowledged, "Our Traveller community is an integral part of our society for over 1,000 years, with its own distinct identity – people within our people."
 The same sentiment was echoed by Deputy Micheál Martin, leader of Fianna Fáil, during the debate on Traveller recognition on 1 March 2017 in Dáil Éireann.
 He said, "As recent research and work has shown, Travellers have been a distinct part of our history for as long as written records exist."

-Last week, Dr. Karl Kitching, an educationalist and director of equality at UCC, said at an Oireachtas briefing held on this Bill that it is difficult to overstate the historic importance of the proposed amendments to the Education Act that the Traveller Culture and History in Education Bill would bring to all children in all our schools.
-He also spoke of the impact of this Bill on young Travellers at school with worryingly low levels of educational completion and attainment.
+Last week Dr. Karl Kitching, an educationist and director of equality at UCC, said at an Oireachtas briefing held on this Bill that it was difficult to overstate the historic importance of the proposed amendments to the Education Act that the Traveller Culture and History in Education Bill would bring to all children in all schools.
+He also spoke about the impact of the Bill on young Travellers at school with worryingly low levels of educational completion and attainment.
 The numbers really are striking.
 Secondary school completion among young female Travellers stands at 13%, as opposed to almost 70% in the general population, while only 167 Travellers have ever completed third level education out of a population of 40,000 people.
 Dr. Kitching said that in the school curriculum, young Travellers rarely see or hear narratives about their lives that are not paternalistic.
 I would go further in that Travellers rarely see or hear narratives which are not negative, inaccurate or even downright prejudiced, as the recent remarks of a presidential candidate confirm.

-At the same Oireachtas briefing last week, Hannagh McGinley, a Traveller, a mother, a teacher and PhD candidate at NUIG, spoke about the fact that Traveller children's literacy and numeracy are behind those of their settled peers.
-She said that we cannot improve their maths and literacy if we do not improve their overall well-being and sense of self.
-She added that if we do not instil a sense of pride in them, then everything else is a waste of time.
+At the same Oireachtas briefing last week, Hannagh McGinley, a Traveller, a mother, a teacher and PhD candidate at NUIG, spoke about the fact that Traveller children's literacy and numeracy were behind those of their settled peers.
+She said we could not improve their maths and literacy if we did not improve their overall well-being and sense of self.
+She added that if we did not instil a sense of pride in them, then everything else was a waste of time.

-The mainstreaming of Traveller culture and history in the curriculum, taught well of course, is key to this.
+The mainstreaming of Traveller culture and history in the curriculum, taught well of course, is key.
 Dr. Kitching cited relevant international precedents in curricula development in New Zealand, Australia and Ontario, Canada, and successful examples of where states have mandated the teaching of indigenous contributions, histories, cultures and perspectives across primary and secondary curricula.
-He concluded his presentation by underlining his support for this Bill.
+He concluded his presentation by underlining his support for the Bill.
 He said that we need to deeply recognise what Travellers have to teach and contribute to the settled majority in society because the story of Travellers in school is engaging the story of Ireland.